H.A.R.P. Right Sized Livestock for a Plus Sized Impact

 Twenty years of breeding performance and production animals has taught me many valuable lessons.
 Chief among those?
 Selection is everything.
 And that begins with selection of the best foundation stock available.

 Having first landed on those shores in 1992, these British import Kunekunes benefit from generations of improvement and selection over the direct NZ imports.
 Over the first three years of my association with this breed I owned, raised and observed examples of both New Zealand and British kunes as well as all manner of registered mixes between the two.
 During that time I came to develop a preference for the British.
 I prefer the physique and I prefer their temperaments.
-I believe them to be a much better representation of the simple, smaller, more manageable, roly-poly pig that we all identify as a kune.
+I believe them to be a much better representation of the simple, durable, more manageable, roly-poly pig that we all identify as a kune.
 And I am personally aware of far fewer incidents of common genetic maladies in British improved kunes as compared to their cousins from down under.
 As a small acreage farmer on a minuscule budget the health and vitality of my animals outweigh the purely cosmetic flourish of a belt or a band.

 To be certain... none of this preference stems from imagined self accomplishment or delusions of breeding grandeur.
 I am humbly indebted, all of us should be... to pioneering English breeders like Andy Case, Sam Jones and Wendy Scudamore who did the heavy lifting in advance.
 And further credit is due the American breeders and importers before me who used the best available with an eye toward improvement.